Fully Autonomous Real-World Reinforcement Learning with Applications to Mobile Manipulation: ReLMM: RL For Mobile Manipulation

 The separate grasping and navigation policies lend themselves naturally to curricular training, where the grasping policy, which needs to have some successes to provide rewards to the navigation policy, can be prioritized at the beginning of the learning process.
 We propose two types of curricula, which both break the potential ``chicken-and-egg" training problem of providing poor reward signals for navigation from an untrained grasping model.

-\textbf{Stationary curriculum.} The simplest curriculum is to place a single object in front of the robot and run Algorithm \ref{algo:slap_grasp} with $pt=1$ for $N_\text{pt}$ steps.
+\textbf{Stationary curriculum.} The simplest curriculum is to place a single object in front of the robot and run Algorithm \ref{algo:slap_grasp} with $st=\text{True}$ for $N_\text{st}=2000$ steps.
 After each successful grasp, the robot places the object down randomly.
 If the object is knocked into an area the robot can not reach (because the base is stationary), which happens about $5\%$ of the time, a human observer must push the object back into the graspable area.
 This curriculum is very time efficient, but does require occasional human intervention.

-\textbf{Autonomous curriculum.} For fully autonomous learning, we develop a grasping curriculum that favors collecting grasping data early on by performing a high number of grasps at the beginning of training.
-This is accomplished by developing a type of practicing curricula that focuses the agent to find objects quickly and practice with them thoroughly.
-To find objects quickly the robot attempts $N_{grasp} = N_{start}$ (Alg~\ref{algo:slap}, line~\ref{alg:slap-grasp-train}) grasps after every navigation step.
-If the robot succeeds at grasping an object it will practice with this object by placing it down randomly and picking it up from that same location.
-The robot often looses track of the object and will navigate to another location after $N_{grasp} = N_{stop}$ unsuccessful grasps.
+\textbf{Autonomous curriculum.} For fully autonomous learning, we develop a training curriculum that favors collecting grasping data early on by performing a high number of grasps at the beginning of training, according to hyperparameters $N_{start}$, $N_{stop}$, and $N_{max}$.
+The robot attempts $N_{grasp} = N_{start}$ grasps after every navigation step.
+If the robot succeeds at grasping an object it will practice with this object until $N_{grasp} = N_{stop}$ unsuccessful grasps.
 This initial automatic grasping curricula ends when a total of $N_{max}$ grasps are complete.
 More details on the grasping curriculum algorithm are in Appendix~\ref{sec:grasp-curriculum}.